 Where there was one, there was usually the other.
 Waspinator pushed into the room to back her partner up.
 "Oh, yes, Predacons supposed to just know things so they don't hurt poor little Maximal feelings!"
 The rasp stood out more in the scout, who usually had a rather liquid voice.

 It was a small room for Cybertronians and not much bigger for whatever they were now.
 Rhinox had wanted a separate xenobotany lab so the space had simply been sheared off the xenobiology lab.
 There was work space for two large mechs.
-Four smallish organics just hanging out was a bit cosy.
+Four smallish organics just hanging out was a bit cozy.
 Add in two tense Predacons spoiling for a fight and it was crowded.

 It probably would have come to blows if Optimus hadn't been there.
 "He didn't know it when he said it," said Optimus quietly, but with meaningful glares towards both Rattrap and the Predacons.